The year is 1991. Silence of the Lambs. Pearl Jam. The First George Bush.

 She’s Danner’s daughter and has a weird name.
 Gwynnie or Gwydoline or maybe it’s Gwyneth?

-Two years after that I’m thirty-years old and still waiting tables.
+Two years after that, I’m thirty years old and still waiting tables.
+Fear of failure dogs me.

 I haven’t had one meaningful acting gig since Picnic, unless you count an Oatmeal Crisp cereal commercial where I talk to a Macaw that keeps flying off its roost and shitting in my hair every time the director yells, “Cut!”